saatvikbhola/java-final-project/README.md

 ## how to run on terminal

 Use this line for compiling
-``javac -cp .:path/to/mysql-connector-java-x.x.xx.jar database/DatabaseManager model/Course.java model/Student.java main/Main.java
+`javac -cp .:path/to/mysql-connector-java-x.x.xx.jar database/DatabaseManager model/Course.java model/Student.java main/Main.java`

+Use this for executing
-java -cp .:path/to/mysql-connector-java-x.x.xx.jar YourProgram
+`java -cp .:path/to/mysql-connector-java-x.x.xx.jar main.Main`